Watch video above for full run through (no sound).

-These entities will have expenses under $2million.
-If over $1million they will be required to be audited, and over $500k will need to be reviewed, but of course any entity may opt to be audited.
+These entities will have expenses under $ 2 million.
+If over $1.1 million they will be required to be audited, and over $550k will need to be reviewed, but of course, any entity may opt to be audited.

-Most will have a Statement of Service Performance included in the content to be audited, although those that are opting in to audit (under $1million expenditure) may choose to not include an SSP in the scope of the audit.
+Most will have a Statement of Service Performance included in the content to be audited, although those that are opting into audit (under $ 1.1 million expenditure) may choose to not include an SSP in the scope of the audit.